Uberi/speech_recognition/reference/pocketsphinx.rst

 For Linux and other POSIX systems (like OS X), you'll want to build from source.
 It should take less than two minutes on a fast machine.

 * On any Debian-derived Linux distributions (like Ubuntu and Mint):
-    1. Run ``sudo apt-get install python python-all-dev python-pip build-essential swig git libpulse-dev libasound2-dev`` for Python 2, or ``sudo apt-get install python3 python3-all-dev python3-pip build-essential swig git libpulse-dev libasound2-dev`` for Python 3.
+    1. Run ``sudo apt-get install python3 python3-all-dev python3-pip build-essential swig git libpulse-dev libasound2-dev`` for Python 3.
-    2. Run ``pip install pocketsphinx`` for Python 2, or ``pip3 install pocketsphinx`` for Python 3.
+    2. Run ``pip3 install pocketsphinx`` for Python 3.
 * On OS X:
-    1. Run ``brew install swig git python`` for Python 2, or ``brew install swig git python3`` for Python 3.
+    1. Run ``brew install swig git python3`` for Python 3.
     2. Install PocketSphinx-Python using Pip: ``pip install pocketsphinx``.
         * If this gives errors when importing the library in your program, try running ``brew link --overwrite python``.
 * On other POSIX-based systems: